zama-ai/tfhe-rs/tfhe/docs/Booleans/operations.md

 # Operations

-In thfe::boolean, the available operations are mainly related to their equivalent Boolean gates (i.e., AND, OR... etc).
+In tfhe::boolean, the available operations are mainly related to their equivalent Boolean gates (i.e., AND, OR... etc).
 What follows is an example of a unary gate (NOT) and one about a binary gate (XOR).
 The last one is about the ternary MUX gate, which gives the possibility to homomorphically compute conditional statements of the form `If..Then..Else`.

 ## The NOT unary gate